imno2023/symposium/program/index.md

 Starting 8:30am, Thursday, March 23

-We hope you enjoy the symposium!
+We hope that you enjoy the 2023 symposium!